 The 1800's digital speech recording feature allows you to record custom messages for each of the eight Zones and an ID Message.
-This means that when 1800 calls you during an alarm, you will hear a personalized Voice Message telling you exactly what alarm condition exists.
+This means that when the 1800 calls you during an alarm, you will hear a personalized Voice Message identifying the unit and telling you exactly what alarm condition exists.
 You can record a separate message for each of the eight Zones.
-The message can run a maximum of 3.75 seconds.
-The ID Message can be a maximum of six seconds.
+The message can run a maximum of 5 seconds.
+The ID Message can be a maximum of 8 seconds.
+You can shorten the message length by pressing the ENTER key after reciting the message.

-The ID Message is used to identify the unit.
+The is used to identify the unit.
 This could be a particular building name, its location (address or city), or some other identifier.